valancej/anchore-blogs/content/openshift/openshift_anchore.md

 - `anchore-cli image wait docker.io/library/nging:stable` (Waits for an image to complete analysis)
 - `anchore-cli image list` (Lists all images)

-While these commands are fetching from DockerHub, you can configure Anchore to scan images in private registries as well.
+While these commands are fetching from Docker Hub, you can configure Anchore to scan images in private registries as well.
 For example, during my installation of OKD, a Docker registry was deployed automatically, as shown below.

 ![screenshot](images/docker-registry.png)

+I can use command Docker commands to push and pull images to and from this registry, and configure Anchore to watch images in this registry for updates.